Recycling a Cast Iron Stove into a Side Table

 Our first thoughts were, let’s just put her on display so everyone can admire her while talking about the good old days.
 Then we had a light bulb moment.
 Well, actually, we had a few beers and then the light bulb moment 😀 She would make an awesome side table for our boho-gypsy lounge.
 We just had to figure out what to use for the table top.
 A few more beers later and… Bingo!!!
 A roasting pan would be perfect.

 Okay, before we get to the tutorial, be sure to follow us on Facebook, Twitter, Pinterest, or Instagram.
 And don’t forget to subscribe so you’ll never miss a post!

 Turning a cast iron stove into a side table

 This repurpose couldn’t be easier.
 All you need is an old roasting pan, some Dragon’s Belly Unicorn SPiT and sandpaper 😎

-It was a good start but I really wanted to try get that pitted rusty effect.
+It was a good start, but I really wanted to try to get that pitted rusty effect.
 So out came the spices.
-We added a coat of Mod Podge then we just sprinkled different spices randomly on the still wet Mod Podge.
+We added a coat of Mod-Podge then we just sprinkled different spices randomly on the still-wet Mod-Podge.
 If you don’t have mod podge, clear craft glue will work too.

-Once it had dried we brushed off any lose bits and added another layer of SPiT.
+Once it had dried, we brushed off any loose bits and added another layer of SPiT.

 Attaching the top for the cast iron stove

-To attach the table top we simply drilled a hole through the one side of the roasting pan and into the stove pipe and screwed them together.
+To attach the table top, we simply drilled a hole through one side of the roasting pan and into the stove pipe and screwed them together.

 And there’s enough space to hold all kinds of little side table things.